-This article will discuss about mobile security finally a serious problem that happen around us without we acknowledge.
+This post will discuss about mobile security finally a serious problem that happen around us without we acknowledge.
 In the world of computers and communications, the more widely a technology is used, the more likely it is to become the target of hackers.
 Such is the case with mobile technology, particularly smartphones, which have exploded in popularity in recent years.
-According to market analysis firm ABI Research, 370 million smartphones were in use globally last 2012.
+According to market analysis 6.648 Billion (83.72% of the world’s population owning a smartphone).
 Many users download mobile applications with little regard to whether they’re secure, providing a ready way for hackers to attack the devices.

 THREATS ON THE MOVE